ArpitaSatsangi/Library-Management-System/README.md

    - Features separate workflows for **administrators** and **students**.
    - Administrators can add and manage books, while students can issue and return books.
    - Provides options to view lists of all books or filter them by type (fiction or non-fiction).
+   - Uses the _getch() function from <conio.h> to securely handle administrator password input, ensuring that characters are not displayed on the screen during input.

 ### 2. **Library Class (`library.h` and `library.cpp`)**
    - Defines the **`Library`** class, which serves as the core structure for managing book records.